Address the originality of student work and emerging trends in misconduct with this comprehensive solution.

 As best as you can, establish rules for your virtual classroom similar to those in your physical classroom.
 The start and end time; how participants share their thoughts; familiar phrases that you used in your physical classroom, all help to support students who may already be feeling flustered upon login.
 Perhaps you even write out your online course expectations with images associated with each rule, then review them before each class — better yet, email/mail them to every student, so everyone has a physical reminder of what they can expect.
 Time management is also a crucial component of remote learning for every type of learner, so encouraging thoughtful and proactive organization — especially during midterms and final exams — can empower students across the board.

 And while these expectations may need to shift as the semester progresses, at least the students who need structure the most have a foundation upon which to pivot.

-This tip may feel directly at odds with tip #1 (structure! expectations!), but the two are actually compatible.
+This tip may feel directly at odds with tip #1 (consistency! expectations!), but the two are actually compatible.
 Once you’ve set a routine for your online class, shared and clarified your expectations, and even offered a student (or many students!), a personal check-in, you’ve set yourself up with room to flex.

 Students with learning differences who typically require extra time in class to take an exam or who need a concept explained several different ways before full comprehension are going to need even more space and time to complete their work in a digital setting.
 You can do that in a few ways: one idea is to offer a “menu” of assessment options from which students can choose; perhaps they illustrate mastery of a concept by writing an essay, recording a song, or building a website that reflects the story arc of the main character in a novel.